AryanMithbawkar/Walmart-Sales-Forecast-EDA-and-Model-Building-RFR-and-ANN-/README.md

 3. Model Training and Evaluation: Train and evaluate models using the scripts or notebooks provided.

 + Model Training and Evaluation
   Train and evaluate models using the scripts or notebooks provided.
-This project includes implementations of RandomForestRegressor and Artificial Neural Networks (ANN) for sales forecasting.
+This project includes implementations of RandomForestRegressor for sales forecasting.

   - RandomForestRegressor:
   The RandomForestRegressor is an ensemble learning method that constructs multiple decision trees and merges them to get a more accurate and stable prediction.
 It is particularly effective for handling large datasets with numerous features and helps to reduce overfitting by averaging the results of many decision trees.

-  - Artificial Neural Networks (ANN):
-  ANNs are computational models inspired by the human brain, consisting of interconnected layers of neurons.
-They are capable of capturing complex patterns and relationships in the data.
-In this project, an ANN is trained to learn the nonlinear relationships between the input features and sales, providing robust predictions through backpropagation and optimization techniques.

 ## Visualization
 The project includes various plots for data exploration and analysis: